casework/CASE-Utility-RDFDiff/README.md

 # RDFDiff
 Author: [jstroud-mitre](https://github.com/jstroud-mitre)

-An RDF and ontology trouble shooter for CASE/UCO.
+An RDF and ontology trouble shooter for CASE and UCO.

 ### What it does
 RDFDiff takes output of a tool (JSON/JSON-LD/XML/etc...)